puppetlabs/puppetdb/documentation/configure.markdown

 catalog that is too large and would cause PuppetDB to run out of memory.
 This setting can be used along with `max-command-size`.

-This setting is false by default.
+This setting is true by default.

 ### `max-command-size`